social-protocols/social-protocols.github.io/content/post/deliberative-consensus-protocols/index.md

 A **deliberative consensus protocol** is a process that online groups can use to make decisions.
 It's designed to produce *good* decisions that are fair and manifest the collective intelligence of the group.
 And it's designed to work at scale.

-This is not easy, especially on the Internet, where bad-faith actors can easily create bots and sock-puppets to try to manipulate the results.
+This is not easy in large groups, where bad-faith actors may try to manipulate the results.
 And even if everyone acts in good faith, collective intelligence does not always scale well.
 Large groups often fail to come to consensus on even basic facts, let alone optimal actions.

-But in this essay I argue that **intelligent group decision-making can scale with the right process**.
+But **intelligent group decision-making can scale with the right process**.

 <!--
 But the fact that large groups often don't make good decisions doesn't mean they *can't*.
 Often, the key might simply be the **process**.